hetu-script/hetu-script/docs/docs/en-US/syntax/index.md

 - Function can have no name, it will then become a literal function expression(anonymous function).
 - Functions can be nested, and nested functions can have names.
 - Function are first class, you can use function as parameter, return value and store them in variables.
-- Function must be within a block statement (within '{' and '}').
+- Function body could be a block statement (within '{' and '}'), or a single line expression after '=>'.
-- Return type is marked by a single arrow ('->') after the parameters.
+- Return type is marked by a single arrow ('->') after the parameters brackets.
-- If a literal function is declared without a definition body, then it is deemed as a function type rather than an function definition.
+- Literal function could have no names, in this situation, the parameter brackets are not omittable.

 ```typescript
 fun closure(func) {